 *Rant Over* Welcome back to bands that already have websites *Rant Over*

 Once you have a website; you’ll learn that search engines are a huge part of attracting visitors to your site.
 Search engines are really clever, and have intricate algorithms for determining which sites are most relevant to searches.
 Largely it depends on the content of the site, but they also use links.
-Once a reviewer has decided to review your album; you should make sure to ask them to include links to your website/ FB/ Twitter/ Soundcloud/ ITunes/ Spotify/ LastFm/ Bandcamp/ whatever else you’ve got, ask them to link to it in the review or after the review (supply the links).
+Once a journalist has decided to review your album; you should make sure to ask them to include links to your website/ FB/ Twitter/ Soundcloud/ ITunes/ Spotify/ LastFm/ Bandcamp/ whatever else you’ve got.
+Ask them to link to it in the album review itself or after the review (supply the links).
 A link from a trusted, unaffiliated website can be incredibly effective in getting your page higher up the rankings; the more of these you get the better reputation you get, and the more your page comes up.